 From rococo serenades, engagements and royal weddings to the secret stories of the auditorium’s incognito boxes.
 This special guided tour of the court theatre also tells about homosexuality, sailors and prostitution, in the 18th century.
 We walk a lot, in many staircases, all around the theatre.

 BERGMAN and the magic flute

-Tours in English every hour, tours in French and in German daily in high season.
+Guided tours only, regularly in English and Swedish; tours in French and German daily in high season

 Last tour starts at 13.30 before matinee performances.